Workshops – Versal SoC

 • Performing system-level simulation and debugging

-Versal Network on Chip (NOC)
+Versal Adaptive SoC: Network on Chip (NoC)

 Target Audience